whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 - *Identify necessary conditions for testing (e.g. logged out, bad connectivity).*

-- *If a special type of account is needed for log in, provide credentials (e.g. business account, purchased items).*
+- *If a special type of account is needed for log in, contact a developer privately to provide credentials.